 Colombia President Juan Manuel Santos said Sunday that the FARC will begin, not finish their final round of disarmament on Tuesday.
 Monday next week, the country’s oldest guerrilla group would be entirely disarmed.

-The timeline of the disarmament process has already been postponed a number of number of times, primarily due to logistical issues.
+The timeline of the disarmament process has already been postponed a number of times, primarily due to logistical issues.

 The FARC should have surrendered 60% of its weapons on Tuesday last week, but did not meet that target until Friday, according to the United Nations, which is in charge of verifying the guerrillas’ effective disarmament.